 - Provide teenagers with an opportunity to develop communication and leadership skills by being peer educators.

 Financial Fitness Units:

-Each youth-created Financial Fitness project relates to one of the following five units:
+Each youth-created Financial Fitness project relates to one of the following four units:

-- Banking Basics - Conquer bank accounts, credit, and investments
+- Saving - conquer bank accounts, credit, and investments

 Click Here to integrate FCCLA into your classroom by downloading lesson plans and activities!

 FCCLA offers national recognition to chapters that complete Financial Fitness projects.
 This honor includes cash awards and special recognition at the National Leadership Conference, online and in Teen Times magazine.
 Chapters apply online for recognition for their hard work and innovative projects with the National Financial Fitness Program Award Application.

 - Runner-Up Award - $500

 Deadline: Applications must be submitted online to FCCLA national headquarters by March 1.The online award system will automatically close March 1, 5:00 p.m.
 EST.